environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 Following the guidance for your DE package, load your data into your DE program and associate your treatment (depth_factor) information with it.
 What commands did you use to do this?
 >Answer:

-The first step in some approaches is to normalize your data.
-This compensates for differences in sequencing depth across samples, sequencing biases, etc. This can be done differently depending on the DE analysis program you’re using.
-Some programs have this type of normalization baked-in, while you have to do it explicitly in others.

-What, if any, normalization did you do on your data?
->Answer:

-What metric did you use to normalize your data?
-What does this mean?
->Answer:

-What command(s) did you use to normalize your data?
->Answer:

 ## Step 3: Conduct DE analysis

 Now it’s time to look for differential expression between your two groups.
 Follow the guidance in your program’s help files on this.
 Your output should be a table of log-fold changes and p-values for your control:treatment comparison for each gene.
 (It may include other columns as well.)
 Make sure p-values are adjusted to alpha = 0.05.